Cray-HPE/docs-csm/006-LIVECD-SETUP.md

 #### Customer Access VLAN

 This subnet handles customer access to nodes and services as well as access to outside services from inside the cluster.
-It is the primary network for talking to UANs and NCNs from outside the cluster and access services in the cluster.
+It is the primary network for talking to NCNs from outside the cluster and access services in the cluster.

 ```bash
 spit:~ # /root/bin/sic-setup-vlan007.sh $can_cidr